kangzeroo/youtube-video-generator/README.md

 The `$ npm run export-creds` is only necessary if you plan on using the authenticated firebase client locally.
 The `npm run sandbox` will run `ts-node` on your sandbox typescript file, and also output the console.log to your Chrome console at `chrome://inspect/#devices` (very convinent!).

 Always be verifying things work in development before ever porting it over to firebase functions.

-## To Do
-- investigate the next part locally `process-video-metadata.api.ts` so we understand the types and functionality
-- then implement it into Firebase Functions
-- try to get proper types